slideflow/slideflow/docs/_sources/tutorial1.rst.txt

 | **tfrecords**                 | /home/er_project/tfrecords                            |
 +-------------------------------+-------------------------------------------------------+

-For simplicity, we will not be using annotated tumor regions of interest (ROI), which mirrors the manuscript by Naik et al in which whole-slide images were used.
-Subsequent tutorials will explore the ROI step in detail.
+For simplicity, we will not be using annotated tumor regions of interest (ROI), instead training on whole-slide images.

 Setting up annotations
 **********************